OpenMANET/docs/docs/initial-setup.md

 - Mesh Gate supplies DHCP/DNS on the mesh subnet.
 - Traffic from mesh NATs to the upstream (if present).
 - Works well in disconnected/off-grid scenarios; clients still have local name resolution and services.

 ---

-## Notes for Disconnected Environments

-In situations without DHCP, you can configure static IPs.
-The DHCP range is `192.168.12.100` to `192.168.12.255`, so make sure you assign your IPs outside of this range.
-Start with `192.168.12.2`.

-- On your EUD (end-user device), assign a static IP in the mesh subnet to avoid losing connectivity if DHCP isn’t available.
-- On your Raspberry Pi radios, go to Quick Config in the UI, and set a static IP on the `ahwlan` interface.
-You can find the currently assigned IP from your DHCP server and then convert it to static.

----